ResearchComputing/Documentation/docs/clusters/blanca/blanca.md

 __Examples of configurations one could request__:

-_request a single gpu of any type_
+_request a single GPU of any type_
 ```
 #SBATCH --gres=gpu
 ```

-_request multiple gpus of any type_
+_request multiple GPUs of any type_
 ```
 #SBATCH --gres=gpu:3
 ```

-_request a single gpu of type NVIDIA V100_
+_request a single GPU of type NVIDIA V100_
 ```
 #SBATCH --gres=gpu:v100:1
 ```

-_request two gpus of type NVIDIA A100_
+_request two GPUs of type NVIDIA A100_
 ```
 #SBATCH --gres=gpu:a100:2
 ```